python/typeshed/CONTRIBUTING.md

   and the upstream type annotations are of a comparable standard to those in typeshed, or
-* the upstream package was declared or appears to be unmaintained, and it causes maintenance issues in typeshed.
+* the upstream package was declared or appears to be unmaintained, and retaining the stubs causes maintenance issues in typeshed.

 If a package ships its own `py.typed` file, please follow these steps: